GfSE/SAF-Specification/stereotypes.md

 realizes concept SDKcomposedOF

-Specifies the fact that a System Domain Kind consists of one or more System Domain Kind(s).
+Specifies the fact that a System Domain Kind consists of one or more System Domain Kinds.
 ## SAF_DomainKindDerivation
 ### Documentation